Unpinned Npm Packages

 Description

-Composite actions that install NPM packages without version locking create security and reproducibility risks: package versions can change between runs, newer versions may introduce security vulnerabilities, and builds are not reproducible.
+Workflows and composite actions that install NPM packages without version locking create security and reproducibility risks: package versions can change between runs, newer versions may introduce security vulnerabilities, and builds are not reproducible.
 This makes it difficult to track and fix security issues and enables supply-chain attacks through compromised packages.
 1

 Vulnerable Instance